Skip to main content

 Geology

-The Cascata delle Marmore was created by the Romans in 271 BC when consul Manius Curius Dentatus channeled the Velino River over the cliff edge to drain the marshes of Rieti above.
-Over two millennia, the mineral-saturated water has deposited massive travertine formations at the waterfall base.
+The Cascata delle Marmore was created by the Romans in 271 BC when consul Manius Curius Dentatus channelled the Velino River over the cliff edge to drain the marshes of Rieti above.
+[1] Over two millennia, the mineral-saturated water has deposited massive travertine formations at the waterfall base.
 The gorge is cut through Mesozoic limestone, with the river exploiting zones of structural weakness.
-The travertine terraces represent one of the most impressive active tufa-forming systems in Italy, building up approximately one centimeter per year where water flows continuously.
+The travertine terraces represent one of the most impressive active tufa-forming systems in Italy, building up approximately one centimetre per year where water flows continuously.

 Climate And Weather

 The gorge's enclosed topography creates a sheltered microclimate warmer than the surrounding plateau, allowing Mediterranean species to thrive.
 Summer temperatures are warm but moderated by the river and shade of the narrow valley.
 Winter temperatures rarely drop significantly below freezing at valley floor elevation.
 Humidity is high year-round due to the river and waterfall spray, supporting the lush moss and fern communities on the travertine.
-Annual rainfall averages approximately 900mm, with the surrounding mountains receiving higher amounts that feed the river system.
+Annual rainfall averages approximately 900 mm, with the surrounding mountains receiving higher amounts that feed the river system.

 Human History